-"Tingling in the hand isn't a hand problem.
-It's a nerve problem.
-Find where the interference starts — that's where the correction goes." — Dr. Romar Rochet
+"Tingling in the hand is not a hand problem, it is a nerve problem.
+Find where the interference starts, and that is where the correction goes." — Dr. Romar Rochet

 What the analysis found

 Structural X-ray analysis identified subluxations in the cervical spine.
-The cervical nerve roots supply the arms and hands — when those roots are under interference, tingling and numbness in the extremities is a predictable result.
-The same cervical levels map to the headache pattern.
+The cervical nerve roots supply the arms and the hands, so when those roots are under interference, tingling and numbness in the extremities is a predictable expression of it.
+The same cervical levels sit within the region associated with his headache pattern.
+His hands and his head, tracing back to one place in his neck.

 The correction